tiffanyv185/T1A3-HuyenTramTiffanyVo/README.md

 * <b>Monthly Reports:</b> Users can get generated monthly reports to review their savings and contributions for any given month.

 ## Implementation Plan
-1. <b> Understanding the requirements</b>
+1. <b> Identify and understand the requirements:</b>

     The application needs to:
+    - Help users manage their saving goals.
     - Allow users to add, edit, and delete saving goals.
     - Enable users to contribute to their saving goals.
     - Track their progress of each goal.